FredAmartey/GreatGreen/README.md

 * Interactive UI: React.js for an engaging frontend.
 * Efficient Backend: Node.js with Express for server-side logic.
 * Scalable Data Storage: MongoDB for data management.
-* Geographic Visualizations: Integration with OpenStreetMap
+* Geographic Visualizations: Integration with Leaflet map.

 # Contributing
 Great-Green invites contributions from a diverse range of individuals and organizations.
 Whether it's through coding, educating, or gardening, your participation can help drive global change.
 See our contributing guidelines for more details.

 # License
 Great-Green is open-source, available under the MIT License, promoting free and collaborative development and distribution.

+# Join the Movement
+Be a part of Great-Green's mission to transform desertified lands into thriving ecosystems.
+Your involvement can lead to a greener planet and a more sustainable future.

+# Team Members
+- Fred Amartey
+- Hitesh Krishnappa
+- Bhargav Chickmagalur Nanjundappa

 # GreatGreen Object Model